rseldner/elasticsearch-empty-index-cleanup/README.md

 # empty-index-cleanup
  tool to help identify empty indices that can be removed; particularly those that have resulted from [max_age ILM rollovers](https://www.elastic.co/guide/en/elasticsearch/reference/current/size-your-shards.html#delete-empty-indices).
- The tool will break down the different types of empty indices, and will provide a separate output for each subset.
+ The tool will organize the empty indices into groups, and will provide a separate output for each subset.

 Currently creates serparate outputs for:
 1. ALL Empty Indices